-Being away from home can be challenging for the first time or even our more experienced campers.
+Being away from home can be challenging for first-time or even more experienced campers.
 Homesickness is common at overnight camps.
 Our policy on homesickness is that camp staff will work individually with Scouts to work through their homesickness.
-Camp Staff will call home if the homesickness is severe, and they need some additional support.
-We rarely have campers call home or talk to their parents on the phone because it typically makes the homesickness worse.
+Camp Staff will call home if the homesickness is severe and they need additional support.
+We rarely have campers call home or talk to their parents on the phone because it typically worsens homesickness.

 Each camper's homesickness is unique.
 The Camp staff are trained to help each Scout plan for a successful and fun week.

-If it appears that the Scout is not doing well adjusting to their time at camp, the Camp Director may determine to have the camper sent home after discussions with the parent and the Scoutmaster.
-Please know if a camper is sent home due to homesickness, refunds will be at the discretion of the camp administrative team.
+If it appears that the Scout needs to adjust to their time at camp, the Camp Director may determine to have the camper sent home after discussions with the parent and the Scoutmaster.
+Please know that if a camper is sent home due to homesickness, refunds will be at the discretion of the camp administrative team.